Faculty Mentor Guidelines

 • Ask the student to send you weekly updates on their progress.

-• Consider contacting Rebecca Wilcox to nudge the student.
+• Consider contacting the thesis instructor to nudge the student.

 Competing commitments